 I help couples and families.
 I like to focus on how psychological challenges evolve within interpersonal systems.

-- Our brains and nervous systems are tribal and deeply interconnected.
+- Our brains and nervous systems are tribal and deeply and implicitly interconnected.

 My office is located in Portland, Oregon, in the lovely Buckman neighborhood near Revolution Hall.
 In a close-in, residential neighborhood just blocks south of East Burnside, ten minutes from downtown, parking is convenient.